OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 # Why this Open Source Spring Cleaning initiative?

 Starting out contributing to open source projects can be daunting.
-Some say that open source can be intimidating.
-Opening up the issues belonging to popular open source projects typically means unfolding a set of very technical tasks for which deep codebase knowledge is crucial.
+Some say that open source can be downright intimidating.
+No wonder, since opening up the issues belonging to popular open source projects typically means unfolding a set of very technical tasks for which deep codebase knowledge is crucial.
 Here's [one](https://github.com/ReactiveX/RxJava/issues) example.
 Where would you start...?

 We (the [Better Code Hub](https://bettercodehub.com) team at [SIG](https://www.sig.eu)) see untapped potential here.
-There's latent developer talent that can be leveraged to bring open source projects forward, if a more "gentle" starting point would exist.
+There's latent development effort that can be leveraged to bring open source projects forward, if a more "gentle" starting point would exist.
 We hold the belief that code quality improvements would fit the bill nicely.
-Maintainers can create bite sized refactoring candidates and make them available for the community.
+Maintainers can create "bite sized" refactoring candidates and make them available for the community.
 The community can pick these up and do them, sparking a positive and welcoming exchange between the maintainers and new contributors.
-Now, "the ice is broken" and new faces get the hang of it, and become motivated to provide more and increasingly difficult but rewarding contributions.
+"The ice is broken" now, new faces get the hang of it, and become motivated to provide more and increasingly difficult but rewarding contributions.

 # What's in it for you?

-If you participate in this effort we will reward you:
+If you participate in this initiative we will reward you with:

 * If you're a contributor, we will send you a free hard copy of O'Reilly's book [“Building Maintainable Software”](http://shop.oreilly.com/product/0636920049159.do) if you are one of the first 100 contributors that get a Spring Cleaning Pull Request accepted.